Hands on: Stadia for Android TV replaces Chromecast Ultra - 9to5Google

 Google’s support for various control schemes even shows up in the menus.
 For example, the main menu with your friends list shows a particular button to press to close the menu.
 Depending on what controller or remote you’re using, you’ll see a different button here, such as a label to press the “Xbox” button.

 You can also theoretically connect a Bluetooth headset to your Android TV to keep your audio to yourself.
 In our testing with the Pixel Buds, though, we found an audio delay of about 0.75 seconds, which is far from playable.
 Stadia also doesn’t recognize the Pixel Buds as a headset but just a pair of headphones.
-Bluetooth is highly subjective, though, so you may want to try your personal gear rather than taking my word for it.
+Bluetooth is highly subjective though, especially on Android TV, so you’ll want to try your personal gear rather than taking my word for it.

 Quirks abound

-Note: Update: Now that the Android TV app has gone live, we’ve given the app another lookover and updated, where needed, below.
-Notable changes include a slightly tweaked Google Assistant experience and a brief look at the in-app account switcher.